Skip to content

 Parameters

-state Literal['ok', 'critical'] state to set alert to, by default 'critical'
+state Literal['ok', 'critical'] = critical state to set alert to

 Returns